 The National Hospice and Palliative Care Organization has declared November to be National Hospice and Palliative Care Month.
 The NHPCO encourages hospice programs around the country to raise awareness of their services and of hospice as an option.
 Doctors and other health care providers can also benefit from learning more about hospice services in their area, since they’ll often be making referrals.

-The campaign’s theme for 2017 is “It’s about how you live,” recognizing how hospice can provide opportunities and resources for clients to choose how they manage their final days.
-This approach can be ultimately rewarding for the quality of life for clients as well as any loved ones around them.
+The campaign’s theme for 2017 is “It’s about how you live,” recognizing how hospice can provide opportunities and resources for patients to choose how they manage their final days.
+This approach can be ultimately rewarding for the quality of life for patients as well as any loved ones around them.

 A basic question that comes up often is “what’s the difference between palliative care and hospice care?”
 (And a related question: where does home health care fit into this?)